 Philosophy is about learning to think rigorously for yourself so you can defend your positions with considered reasons and cogent arguments.
 The study of philosophy improves an individual's ability to speak and write clearly, logically and convincingly.
 These broad skills, along with capacity for independent thought, are highly transferable, powerful aids to success in any profession.

-In philosophy we ask deep, often counter-intuitive questions, and don’t mind if they lead to further, even more difficult questions.
+In philosophy we ask deep questions, and don’t mind if they lead to difficult, even counter-intuitive, answers.
 We encourage critical reflection and debate.

 We are highly regarded for our research and teaching as well as our breadth and diversity.
 Philosophy at the University of Sydney is home to leading thinkers in a wide range of areas of philosophy, and we offer a rich and varied array of units taught by dedicated and enthusiastic scholars whose outstanding research informs their teaching at every level.

 Philosophy formulates and explores questions of fundamental importance to us as human beings.
 For example: What is consciousness?
 Are we free agents?
 What makes an action right?
 What makes an action wrong?
 What is truth, and how can we come by it?
 How should we form beliefs about the world?
 Is it possible for machines to think?
 Studying philosophy will equip you with a disciplined capacity for critical analysis and dramatically enhance your communication skills.

 Philosophy offers critical thinking workshops for International Baccalaureate (IB) students.

 In the interests of public health and to ensure the safety and wellbeing of students and staff during the current COVID-19 health alert, we have decided to postpone the March 20 and 27 Critical Thinking workshops